N1QU1/Vue-webpage/README.md

 # Vue webpage

-Following the development of its predecessor python version, together with @SpanishBeastMode, we developed a webpage mainly based on view
+Following the development of its predecessor python version, together with @SpanishBeastMode, we developed a webpage mainly based on vue

 ## Recommended IDE Setup